 This is the next thing you have to consider, and it’s an essential point to know whether a plugin will probably be worth or not.
 Once you decide to install a particular plugin from WordPress.org directory, just make it isn’t an outdated one.
 If it is the case, you will get notified in the head section of plugin landing page.

-You also have to check the compatibility of the plugin with the WordPress version.
+You also have to check the compatibility of the WordPress Plugin with the latest WordPress version.
 You can see the compatibility clarification in the right side of Plugin’s details.
+Check out here, How to Setup WP Super Cache

 Another important measure is some Active installs.
 The larger figure shows that plugin is doing well around the Internet.